2626Deepika/Web-Front-Page/README.md

-# Web-Front-Page

-A simple beginner-friendly web page created using HTML and CSS, showcasing centered layout and an introduction to web technologies.

-# Web Tech Intro Page
+# Web Tech Intro Page #Web Tech Front Page

 🚀 A beginner-friendly web page built using **HTML** and **CSS**, created as part of my learning journey into web development.